 1] What can your profile analysis do for me when I already know all about my profile?

-I appreciate that you understand ur profile, however our counsellors have seen 1000 of profiles over the year and can evaluate your profile in comparison with all the other profiles.
-While you understand your profile independently the admissions officers look in your profile in contexts to the remaining application pool.
+I appreciate that you understand your profile, however our counsellors have seen 1000 of profiles over the year and can evaluate your profile in comparison with all the other profiles.
+While you understand your profile independently the admissions officers look in your profile in context to the remaining application pool.
 Given that our counsellors have a comprehensive overview of several other candidates who have made it/ aspiring to get in to top school.
 They will be able to evaluate/judge your profile basis their experience.

 2] What if I am not satisfied with the 1-hour profile evaluation you have given me?